lonnieezell/Bonfire/bonfire/docs/codeIgniter_modifications.md

 A new constant, <tt>BFPATH</tt>, is available that points to the root of Bonfire's specific code.
 By default this is <tt>/bonfire/</tt>.

+## CodeIgniter.php

+The controller loading section has been modified to check in /bonfire/controllers if a controller is not found in the application/controllers folder.
+This allows the installer controller (and potentially others) to remain tucked away with the rest of the Bonfire code.

 ## Common.php